altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 She was sharp.<br/>
 There wasn’t any basis for this, but she sensed the stiff atmosphere.<br/>
 At least for Regis, his feelings had changed subtly after that incident a few days ago.<br/>
-Clarice smiled awkwardly:
+Clarice smiled awkwardly:<br/>
-"After hearing me say “I like you”, Regis has been troubled all this time."<br/>
+"After hearing me say "I like you", Regis has been troubled all this time."<br/>
 Altina turned stiff.<br/>
 "… Hah?"<br/>
 It was a bit scary.<br/>
-Pfft, Clarice said with a laugh:
+Pfft, Clarice said with a laugh:<br/>
 "Ara ara, Your Highness is showing an expression I have never seen before because of Regis… I feel a little envious."<br/>
 "C-Clarice, are you serious?!"<br/>
 "What do you mean?"<br/>
 "R…Regis, the things about him!
 You l-l-like…"<br/>
 "Of course it’s true, Princess.
 In the entire Belgaria empire, would anyone hate Sir Regis?
 Ah, I don’t know what His Majesty Latreille thinks.
 What about you, Your Highness?"<br/>
 "Ehh?
 Well…"<br/>
-"Choose either “like” or “hate”, okay?"<br/>
+"Choose either "like" or "hate", okay?"<br/>
 "Then, li… Hey, why are there only two choices?!"<br/>
 Clarice sighed and drooped her shoulders.<br/>
 "Hah… My Princess has become smarter."<br/>
 "Why do you look so disappointed?!"<br/>
 "Well, I like the way the Princess is right now too."<br/>
 Regis who was sitting opposite them realized after hearing their conversation.<br/>
-"… Could it be, when you said “I like you” to me, you mean it the same way as liking Altina?"<br/>
+"… Could it be, when you said "I like you" to me, you mean it the same way as liking Altina?"<br/>
-Clarice said with a giggle:
+Clarice said with a giggle:<br/>
 "Ara ara, Sir Regis, isn’t that obvious?"<br/>
 The breath he had been holding in these few days could finally be exhaled.<br/>
 "T-That’s right~"<br/>